nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v2-1-2 v2-1-1 v2-1-0 v2-0-2 v2-0-1 v2-0-0

-NCSDK-15909: TF-M may fail to build due to flash overflow with Zephyr SDK 0.14.2 when TFM_PROFILE_TYPE_NOT_SET=y.
+NCSDK-15909: TF-M might fail to build due to flash overflow with Zephyr SDK 0.14.2 when TFM_PROFILE_TYPE_NOT_SET=y.

   **Workaround:** Use one of the following workarounds: